 The Comirnaty vaccine just received full FDA approval, but many people online are pointing out that small print found in FDA documents describes the Pfizer-BioNTech COVID-19 vaccine as “legally distinct” from the Comirnaty vaccine.
 A representative from Pfizer talked to Heavy about the “legally distinct” wording.

-A Pfizer Representative Said the Two Vaccines Have the Same Ingredients
+A Pfizer Representative Said the 2 Vaccines Have the Same Ingredients

 Heavy reached out to Pfizer after news began circulating that the FDA has pointed out that the Comirnaty vaccine, which received FDA approval, and the Pfizer-BioNTech COVID-19 Vaccine, which has emergency use approval, are listed as being “legally distinct.”